 6. Cultural, historical, and gender issues

-We share this practice with local law enforcement, emergency responders, the juvenile justice system, faith-based organizations, the school system and other partners through education and by being role models for them to follow.
-If you or someone you know needs help, please call 850.469.3500.
+Northwest Florida is moving toward becoming a Trauma-Informed Care community.
+For instance other partners who embrace the practice include local law enforcement, emergency responders, the juvenile justice system, faith-based organizations, the school system and others.
+They support community education and serve as role models to encourage others' participation.
+If you or someone you know needs help recovering from a behavioral health issue, call 850.469.3500.

-Helpful tips for assisting someone who is coping with trauma or a behavioral health issue:
+Keep these tips in mind if you encounter someone who is coping with trauma or a behavioral health issue:

-• Think about your words.
-Avoid: “What’s wrong with you?’
+• Think before you speak.
+Avoid saying: “What’s wrong with you?’
 Instead, say: “What happened to you?”

 • Use language that is respectful, courteous and compassionate. (i.e. May I?, please, I understand.)